-When you arrive, you will pay or check-in, then line up according to which tour time they put you in.
+When you arrive, you will pay or check in, then line up according to which tour time they put you in.
 You should have time to use the restrooms which are conveniently located at the entrance.

 When your tour begins, you will walk a little way along a boardwalk until you reach the cave.
 Your tour guide will usually stop here to allow your group to catch up and to introduce themselves.

 From this point on, there are no electronics allowed.
 Nothing.
 They are very strict about this.
-Even if you do not have a flash, you are not allowed to take pictures or video.
+Even if you do not have a flash, you are not allowed to take pictures or videos.
 You are not even allowed to use your phone to light your path.
 (The path is decently lit, but takes time for your eyes to adjust.)